Streaming Application Logs to Log Management Services

 https with self-signed certificates.
 If you are running your own syslog server and want to use

 https, you must have an SSL certificate signed by a well-known certificate authority.

--l flag and the syslog URL that you obtained in Step 1: Configure the Log Management Service.
+SYSLOG-DRAIN-URLis the syslog URL from Step 1: Configure the Log Management Service

 cf pushwith a manifest.
 The services block in the manifest must specify the service instance that you want to bind.